Glenmond/bt4103-rate-decision-index/README.md

 ## 2. Installation
 #### Libraries
 Required libraries are described in requirements.txt.
 The code should run with no issues using Python versions 3.7+.
-There are 2 ways that you can create the environment required:
+There are 2 ways that you can create the virtual environment required:

-1. Using the requirements.txt file
+1. Using the requirements.txt file using Anaconda
-Create a virtual environment of your choice.
-Here uses Anaconda:
 ```
 conda create -n rate python=3.7 jupyter
 conda activate rate